What is A/B Testing? A Quick Introduction

 Whatever the visitor’s goal, they may face common pain points while achieving their prime goal.
 However, some website designs confuse finding the CTA button, like requesting a demo, buying now, etc.

-Failing to achieve their goals leads to a bad user experience, accordingly, an unsatisfied client.
+Failing to achieve their goals leads to a bad user experience and an unsatisfied client.
 Thus, it increases friction and eventually affects your conversion rates.

 Gathering data from Google Analytics, Heat Maps, and website surveys can help solve your visitors’ pain points.